behappiness/sorted_vector_map/README.md

 [rust-shed](https://github.com/facebookexperimental/rust-shed).
 See the
 rust-shed repository for more documentation, including the contributing guide.

+This is a copy of the original `sorted_vector_map` crate, but with some modifications to make it work with an other project [ngram-trie](https://github.com/behappiness/ngram-trie).
+It is serializable and deserializable, also some other capacity related methods are added.

 ## License

 sorted_vector_map is both MIT and Apache License, Version 2.0 licensed, as found